An exploration of grace to serve.

-BECAUSE OF THE SPIKE IN COVID 19 CASES IN ERIE COUNTY AND OUT OF AN ABUNDANCE OF CAUTION FOR OUR MEMBERS, WE HAVE DECIDED TO DO LIVE STEAMING TEACHING SERVICES FOR THE REST OF THE MONTH OF NOVEMBER.
+BECAUSE OF THE SPIKE IN COVID 19 CASES IN ERIE COUNTY AND OUT OF AN ABUNDANCE OF CAUTION FOR OUR MEMBERS, WE HAVE DECIDED TO DO LIVE STEAMING TEACHING SERVICES FOR THE REST OF THE MONTH OF JANUARY 2021.
 TUNE IN TO OUR FACEBOOK PAGE ON SUNDAY @ 10AM FOR THE WORD OF GOD TAUGHT BY PASTOR BILL YOUNG.
-WE WILL HAVE THE APPROPRIATE LINK LISTED HERE ON THE WEBPAGE.
-LATER IN THE DAY WE WILL HAVE THE SUNDAY MESSAGE POSTED HERE ON THE WEBSITE.

 Welcome to MGCC on the web!
 Feel free to browse our site to learn a little more about us.
 If you want to get a little MGCC ministry flavor, just go to the "Resources" tab and hit "Messages" from the drop-down menu.
 There you can search our database of over 400 messages and sort by subject or speaker.
 We invite you to join us for one of our services and experience a powerful and refreshing time in God's Word.
 Our worship time is awesome and the Word of God is life changing!
 If you live in the city of Erie you can also watch us on Spectrum Cable channel 1021; Sundays @ 3PM and 7PM.
 See below in the EVENTS section for more airtime through the week.